berkansasmaz/ketum/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/berkansasmaz/Ketum/issues).
-You can also take a look at the [contributing guide](If you want to contribute to codes, create pull request).
+You can also take a look at the [contributing guide](https://dev.to/janessatran/a-beginner-s-guide-to-contributing-to-open-source-4fen)

 ## Show your support